Yale College, Yale University

 University of Michi (PhD)

 I have published a number of articles in academic journals, and can teach you how to write in journal-article format (and also improve your overall writing skill).
-For those whose work requires writing competitive proposals and grant applications, I have written winning proposals and successfully managed programs totaling over $60M.
-I have taught students of all ages from high school through graduate students, and I especially enjoy working with adults who want to learn new skills and are going back to school after being in the real world.
+For those whose work requires writing competitive proposals and grant applications, I have written winning proposals and successfully managed programs totaling over $70M.
+I have taught students of all ages from high school through graduate students pursuing master’s and doctoral degrees, in psychology, nursing, business, engineering and education.
+I especially enjoy working with adults who are going back to school after being in the real world.

 First impressions are essential to a good working relationship and Mr. Richard was great!
 I am accustomed to working with Ph.D level professors so I felt comfortable when I realized he is a very sharp, quick thinker and his teaching personality is in his head, which means it does not take much to catch up with what I'm doing.

 Mr. Richard was an excellent tutor.
 He was a wonderful instructor, very understanding, had a lot of patience when I did not understand a topic, and was very willing to take the time to stop and explain a concept thoroughly (using examples that I could easily relate to).
 I would highly highly HIGHLY recommend him and I will be tutoring with him for the rest of my semester in Psychology.
 If there is ever a time to ask for his assistance, he would be the first person I would ask for help!

 Richard is an excellent tutor!
 He is patient and thorough!
 He is also very flexible and asks all the right questions.
 He doesn't just show you the work, he makes sure you understand the concepts.

 Mr V has helped my daughter from failing precalculus to a passing grade in a couple of sessions.
 Very satisfied..

 I did not comprehend the material online so working with Richard was my saving grace!
 He explained the problems in great detail.